Pixel

 In New Jersey, an injured worker may be eligible to bring a workers’ compensation claim if an employee/employer relationship exists and the accident arises out of, and in the course of employment:

-An accident arises “in the course of employment” when it occurs: within the period of employment, at a place where the employee may reasonably be, and while employee is reasonably fulfilling the duties of the employment, or doing something incidental thereto.
+An accident arises “in the course of employment” when it occurs: within the period of employment, at a place where the employee may reasonably be, and while the employee is reasonably fulfilling the employment duties or doing something incidental thereto.
 “Arising out of employment” refers to the causal origin of the accident in relation to the employment.
-It requires an analysis of the risk which gave rise to the injury and whether such risk is contemplated as an incident of the employment.
+It requires an analysis of the risk that gave rise to the injury and whether such risk is contemplated as an incident of employment.

 Types of workers’ compensation claims in New Jersey